splunk/splunk-sdk-java/README.md

 The report is written in **build/reports/tests/index.html**.

 You can also run the units within Java IDEs such as IntelliJ and Eclipse.
-For example, to open the Splunk SDK for Java project in Eclipse:
+For example, to open the Splunk Enterprise SDK for Java project in Eclipse:

   1. Click **File**, then click **Import**.
   2. Click **General**, click **Existing Projects into Workspace**, then click **Next**.
-  3. In **Select root directory**, type the path to the Splunk SDK for Java root directory (or click **Browse** to locate it), then click **Finish**.
+  3. In **Select root directory**, type the path to the Splunk Enterprise SDK for Java root directory (or click **Browse** to locate it), then click **Finish**.

 #### Measure code coverage